 D. Strategic Projects, Programs and Activities -

-Vital Project Areas of the North Central Florida Economic Development District
+Vital Project Areas of the North Central Florida Economic Development District a.
+Support the development of educational programs to increase the labor force in the healthcare and life sciences industry.

 1. Talent Supply & Education